 - 1. Must be a member in good standing of the cooperative (all classes of customers are included) - 2.
 Available for: - a.
 New construction homes and buildings - b.
 Replacement of electric central air conditioner or electric resistance heat - c.
 Replacement of an existing air conditioner or dual-fuel heat pump - 3.
 Supplemental heat must be controlled by an automatic thermostat - 4.
-The heat pump must have an ENERGY STAR Plus 2 rating of 17.0 SEER and be installed by a certified dealer
+The heat pump must have an ENERGY STAR Plus 2 rating of 17.2 SEER2 and be installed by a certified dealer.

 - 1. Member must fill in all information requested on the application form including the installation address, mailing address and their cooperative account number - 2.
 Member signs the application and submits it to their cooperative along with an original dated sales receipt within 90 days of purchase - 3.
 A separate application must be completed for each installation site, limit one (1) rebate per meter.
 Attach additional sheets for multiple units. - 4.
 Cooperative verifies account number, name and address of member - 5.
 Rebate program is limited to cooperative services that purchase 6,000 or more kilowatt-hours on an annual basis from the cooperative.
 Eligible services include lake homes, workshops, and barns, etc. For new services, cooperatives may elect to withhold rebate payment for one year to ensure compliance with this requirement. - 6.
 Cooperative verifies a qualified heat pump system has been purchased and installed by a certified dealer.
-To verify SEER, go to the ENERGY STAR website for Air Source Heat Pumps and select Product Finder.
+To verify HSPF2 go to AHRI HVAC look-up directory.